I Quit the GOP and Moved Left. Will Liz Cheney Do the Same?

 I had convinced myself that all of the actions taken by Republicans during the summer of 2003 in support of Medicare Part D were just a smokescreen designed to trick elderly voters into believing that the GOP supported the legislation while killing it in conference.

-Not only did I think that Medicare Part D was an awful program, I was also incredibly angry with myself for feeling like I’d let my party betray me, as well as my own naivete at not seeing what was going on until it was a done-deal.
+Not only did I think that Medicare Part D was an awful program, I was also incredibly angry with myself for feeling like I’d let my party betray me, as well as at my own naïveté at not seeing what was going on until it was a done deal.

 I had a crisis of faith.

-The effort failed and I began a long process of estrangement from the party and movement I had devoted my life and career to.
-If I could have been so wrong about their commitment to restraining the size of government—which I thought was the core economic issue of the time—what else might I have been wrong about, I thought.
+The effort failed, and I began a long process of estrangement from the party and movement I had devoted my life and career to.
+If I could have been so wrong about its commitment to restraining the size of government—which I thought was the core economic issue of the time—what else might I have been wrong about, I thought.

 Ironically, my goal was to help the GOP.
 I thought Bush’s failures would lead to inevitable defeat in 2008.
 I thought if my party—and I still considered myself a loyal Republican at that point—dealt honestly with them it would have a better chance of nominating someone who could win the next presidential election.When I would run into friends and former colleagues from conservative think tanks on the street, they would pointedly walk past me with a glare of hatred.